 Final takeaway

-CSS Grid breaking on mobile is rarely a sign that Grid itself is unreliable.
-It is usually a sign that the layout is asking too much from the available width.
+CSS Grid breaking on mobile is usually not a sign that Grid is unreliable.
+It is a sign that the layout is demanding more width than the screen can give.